RULE # 1 LEAVE NO TRACE

 4.3 Support crew or virtual base-camps is prohibited.
 Unexpected and unrequested help en-route is allowed.

 4.4 The pair is considered as a rider itself, they can share all the resources between themselves but external assistance is not allowed.
-If one of the riders scratches the pair will be considered DNF, but the other rider can keep cycling and be considered Finisher (out of category).
+If one of the riders scratches the pair will be considered DNF, but the other rider can keep cycling and be considered Finisher (as SOLO out of time).

 4.5 You must bring the following documents for the accreditation ID document, POI and the signed official rider agreement and the following gears: helmet, rear and front lights, headlamp, reflective vest, survival blanket.
 The Handbook will define if any other special gears are required.